aerrett/W101CouchPotatoScript/README.md

 9. Repeat this entire process until either _F10_ is pressed to end it, or 5 hours pass.
 If 5 hours have passed, it will close Wizard101 and end the script.
 (Timer can be changed)

 **Before you Start**
-1. You must have a 40% speed mount equipped for this to work, otherwise timings will be off.
+1. **You must have a 40% speed mount equipped for this to work, otherwise timings will be off.**
 2. Make sure you have a deck that is only AOE spells that can one shot these enemies (310 health).
 Ice and Fire may be slower due to resists and shields.
-3. You will also need to have a house that is not the dorm (It must have a Spiral Door behind you when you teleport there).
+3. You will need to have a house that is not the dorm (It must have a Spiral Door behind you when you teleport there).
 4. I highly recommend emptying your inventory of everything that is not equipped.
 This will help to prevent your inventory overflowing with drops, and also makes it easier to sell everything after.